joedougherty/Pipeable/README.md

     Chains two or more functions together
     and returns final result when called.

-        functions:
-            * must be named
-            * must take *exactly one* required argument
+        - functions must take *exactly one* required argument
-            * ought to have explicit return statements
+        - lambdas are supported

         # Example code:
         def multiply_by_4(n):
             return n * 4